Ifeadi Odenigbo

-Ifeadikachukwu Anthony Odenigbo (born April 8, 1994) is an American football outside linebacker who is a free agent.
-He played college football at Northwestern and was drafted by the Vikings in the seventh round, 220th overall of the 2017 NFL Draft.
+Ifeadikachukwu Anthony Odenigbo (born April 8, 1994) is an American professional football linebacker.
+He played college football for the Northwestern Wildcats and was selected by the Minnesota Vikings in the seventh round of the 2017 NFL draft.

-Early years
+Early life

-Born in Bayonne, New Jersey to Nigerian parents Linda and Thomas Odenigbo, Ifeadi was the first member of his family born in the United States.
-He attended Centerville High School, where he played football firstly on offense and later as a linebacker and defensive end.
-He recorded 90 tackles and 10.5 sacks as a junior and 50 tackles and 8.5 sacks as a senior in 2011, helping lead Centerville to a 7-4 record and a Greater Western Ohio Conference championship, earning all-region, all-state and all-area player of the year honors.
+Born in Bayonne, New Jersey, to Nigerian parents Linda and Thomas Odenigbo, Ifeadi was the first member of his family born in the United States.
+He attended Centerville High School in Centerville, Ohio, where he played football firstly on offense and later as a linebacker and defensive end.
+He recorded 90 tackles and 10.5 sacks as a junior and 50 tackles and 8.5 sacks as a senior in 2011, helping lead Centerville to a 7–4 record and a Greater Western Ohio Conference championship, earning all-region, all-state and all-area player of the year honors.
 He was selected by USA Football to the 2012 U.S. Under-19 National Team and also competed in the Under Armour All-American Game and International Bowl.